 - Glee has Rachel lose her virginity to Finn after he fails to get a football scholarship.

 - Discussed on The Big Bang Theory: After Penny gives Howard a pretty harsh "The Reason You Suck" Speech, he disappears into his bedroom for days.
-Finally, she resents and goes to talk to him.
-After he tries to put the moves on him, she punches him.
+Finally, she regrets it and goes to talk to him.
+After he tries to put the moves on her, she punches him.
 When the others express concern, Howard gleefully says "The way I see it, I'm halfway to Pity Sex."

 - Dork Tower tries to put a positive spin on this, in this strip drawn immediately after the Alyssa Bereznak debacle.

 Matt: Dude is gonna get more sympathy nookie from cute geek girls than any human has the right to have.

 Ken: He's been dealt the Beta Black Lotus of canoodling, yes...

 - Exploitation Now: Attempted, but ultimately defied.
 At one point in Act 3, Bush gets sick of Jordan's obvious attraction to her and offers to have sex just to sate Jordan's desires.
 Jordan panics and turns her down, leaving the two to finally talk and work out their issues.
 Once they finished with that, Jordan is irked to discover Bush is no longer up for having sex.

 - At one point, DiDi seeks to deflower Gary, who is a hopeless virgin.
 Various mishaps prevent her from doing so until Zii explains to her that she shouldn't, because Gary would associate sex with being pathetic.
 (Some readers assume that, consciously or not, Zii also does this because she wants Didi for herself — but of course, she doesn't say that.)